Comparisons · Outside help choices

 6. 06vsCoaching

-Open the layer hub →
+Open the support map →

-Adjacent categories outside the pyramid
+Adjacent categories outside the role map

 Before choosing the help category